The FDA Agrees: Eggs Are a Healthy, Nutritious Food

 Do eggs belong on the list of foods Americans should consider healthy?
 Thanks to the latest news from the FDA, answering this question is about to become much easier for grocery shoppers and food producers alike.
 After decades of undercooked and antiquated guidance, the Food and Drug Administration has finally proposed a revision to food labeling requirements to allow eggs to be labeled as healthy.
 That’s right: the FDA officially agrees that eggs are a healthy, nutrient-dense food!

 As we celebrate this exciting victory for transparent food labeling, we understand the journey in getting here hasn’t been easy to follow for most health-conscious shoppers.
-So, we're here to help you separate facts from outdated beliefs and unscramble the truth about the health benefits of eating eggs.
+So, we're here to help you separate facts from outdated beliefs and unscramble the truth about the health benefits of eating eggs — including the debate on brown eggs vs. white eggs and whether cage-free eggs are good for you.

 What to know about the benefits of eating eggs